monkeytypegame/monkeytype/CONTRIBUTING.md

 1. Run `npm install -g firebase-tools` to install the Firebase Command Line Interface.
 1. Run `firebase login` on your terminal to log in to the same google account you just used to create the project.
 1. Git clone this project.
+  - If you are on Windows, run `git config --global core.autocrlf false` to prevent CRLF errors.
-1. Within the frontend directory, duplicate `.firebaserc_example`, rename the new file to `.firebaserc` and change the project name of default to the firebase project id you just created.
+3. Within the frontend directory, duplicate `.firebaserc_example`, rename the new file to `.firebaserc` and change the project name of default to the firebase project id you just created.

    - If `.firebaserc_example` does not exist after cloning, create your own with: